Asymmetries of Service: Interdependence and Synchronicity: Analyzing and Decomposing the Hawkes Cluster Stochastic Model

-By uncovering the parking function in the Hawkes cluster without compensator transformations, Definition~\ref{pfcDef} and Theorem~\ref{equivThm} both deepen and explicate \citetm{daw2023conditional}'s claim that \emph{parking functions are the hidden spines of Hawkes processes}.\endnote{Let us also emphasize that, on a sample path level, the parking function in Definition~\ref{pfcDef} does \emph{not} hold the same interpretation as the parking functions which partition the convex polytope in \citetm{daw2023conditional}.
-That is, the random parking function from \citetm{daw2023conditional} implies that the compensator-transformed points lie in a certain integer interval, whereas that in Definition~\ref{pfcDef} encodes which points responded to which prior.
-One can quickly see that these need not agree.} Certainly more interpretable and arguably more elegant, the manner in which the probabilistic combinatorial structure is obtained here will empower the remaining pursuits in this work.
+By uncovering the parking function in the Hawkes cluster without compensator transformations, Definition~\ref{pfcDef} and Theorem~\ref{equivThm} both deepen and explicate \citet{daw2023conditional}'s claim that \emph{parking functions are the hidden spines of Hawkes processes}.
+Notice that, relative to the compensator-based connection found in \citet{daw2023conditional}, Theorem~\ref{equivThm} provides a decomposition of the Hawkes cluster in the original temporal context of the model.
+Certainly more interpretable and arguably more elegant, the manner in which the probabilistic combinatorial connection is obtained here will empower the remaining pursuits in this work.
 That is, beyond any conceptual intrigue to the parking function construction, the value of Definition~\ref{pfcDef} for service modeling is that the chronological details are ignored until the very last step.
-Recalling the well-documented challenges of analyzing $\tau$, there is value in isolating the dependence on time, as we will show.
+Recalling the well-documented challenges of analyzing $\tau$, there is value in isolating the dependence on time, as we will show, and this perspective supports our performance analysis of the service interaction model.
 Given Theorem~\ref{equivThm}, we will henceforth work in the probability space aligned with Definition~\ref{pfcDef}, and, in particular, conditioning on the latent parking function will facilitate direct proofs of the stochastic modeling results of interest.